 - Add your 3 tablespoons of condensed milk to your coffee cup.
 This is the perfect amount for my taste but feel free to add more or less.

 - Next, add your two egg yolks into the coffee cup and mix together with the condensed milk until it forms a smooth paste at the bottom of the cup.

 - Place a V60 onto your coffee mug and brew a strong coffee.
 If you don’t have a V60, you can always use regular drip coffee or even your inverted AeroPress.

 - Once your coffee has been added, thoroughly mix it all together until your coffee is creamy and smooth.

 Serving Size: 1 cup

-- Half a cup strong freshly brewed coffee.
+Half a cup of strong, freshly brewed coffee.

-The Kopi Telur or often referred to as Padang-style egg coffee is a decade's old recipe from Sumatra, Indonesia.
+The Kopi Telur or often referred to as Padang-style egg coffee, is a decade-old recipe from Sumatra, Indonesia.
 This egg coffee recipe is refreshingly sweet and is perfect for an afternoon caffeine kick in the hot summer months.

-- Next add a 1/4 cup of boiling water into the glass and start to slowly beat together with a whisk.
-Keep on whisking until everything ins thoroughly combined until it becomes smooth and foam-like.
+- Next, add a 1/4 cup of boiling water into the glass and start to beat together slowly with a whisk.
+Keep on whisking until everything is thoroughly combined until it becomes smooth and foam-like.